MLXIO

 The cases reportedly show Dark Cherry, Light Blue, and Dark Gray, with Silver missing from the latest visuals.

-The leak appears to come from the familiar pre-launch supply-chain orbit, where accessory makers and social media accounts often surface parts, molds, or cases before Apple confirms anything.
+The leak appears to come from the familiar pre-launch supply-chain orbit, where accessory makers and social media accounts often surface parts, molds, or cases before Apple confirms anything, much like other pre-official product leaks.
 That makes the images useful, but not definitive.

 Apple has not announced the iPhone 18 Pro, its color lineup, or final naming.
 Even if the case colors reflect current planning, finishes can shift before launch, and Apple’s public color names often differ from supply-chain labels.